 - Depth-of-cut.
 This parameter defines the thickness of a wood layer that a planer removes at a single pass.
 The bigger the cutting depth is, the fewer times you'd need to run a workpiece on the tool to remove a thick layer of wood.

 - Motor power.
 This aspect directly determines the power of a planer and its ability to process more wood throughout the day.
 More powerful electric planers are capable of dubbing tough wood.
 With that being said, when you use a tool equipped with a low-power motor, you might need to run a workpiece several times on a planer to achieve the desired thickness of a board.

 - Rollers rotation speed.
 In general, the higher the rotation speed of planer rollers is, the smoother and more even the machined surface is.

 - Number of rollers.
 The number of planer rollers depends on planer's design and its purpose.
 Portable planers, for example, are intended for household purposes and scales of jobs and are limited to having one roller only, while semi-pro planers may be equipped with two or three rollers which enable the processing of a workpiece from both sides simultaneously.

-In addition to the above-mentioned parameters, woodworking planers just as other machines have their Extra Features that make the use of these tools more convenient and, thus, are worth your attention.
-These features include the devices for blowing wood dust and chips out of a workpiece, special systems of dust and trash collection, various LEDs that indicate the statuses and operation modes.
-Some wood planers offer two operating speeds, so you can choose the one you need.
-Some planer tables may have a unique cover for a smooth feeding of a workpiece.
+In addition to the above-mentioned parameters, woodworking planers just as other machines have their extra features that make the use of these tools more convenient and, thus, are worth your attention.
+These minor aspects include the devices for blowing wood dust and chips out of a workpiece, special systems of dust and trash collection, various LED lights that indicate the status and operation modes.
+Some wood planers offer two or more operating speeds, so you can choose the one you need depending on the task.
+Finally, some of the planer tables and devices may have a unique cover for smoother feeding of a workpiece.